christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -"Sea Peoples" collapse Mediterranean empires (Scythian mercenaries) (1200 BC) \
 -The "Dorian Greeks" who destroyed Mycenae (c.
 1200 BC) were steppe nomads and Scythian-Sarmatians.\
 -Persia’s Achaemenids (705–330 BC) - Saka (Scythian) clan.\
 -The Etruscan Tarquin dynasty (616 BC) - Scythian rulers of Rome.
 Tarquin = Tarkhu (Scythian: "Ruler").
-Servius Tullius = Tulli (Scythian: "Wolf Clan").
+Servius Tullius = Tulli (Scythian: "Wolf Clan").\
+-The Alani (100 BC - 450 AD) - the purest, highest-ranking Scythian tribe.
+They are the core of the Sarmatian confederation whose royal house ultimately produced the Julio-Claudians (Julius Caesar/Asander) (interesting fact: legendary King Arthur is a corrupted memory of an Alani Warlord (Artorius), one of the military Kšatrapatis sent from the Bosphorus to secure the lucrative tin and iron mines of Britain after the Flavian consolidation).\
+-The Khazars (600 AD to 950 AD) - "Ashkenaz" people who controlled the Eurasian trade routes.
+The Ashkenazi Jews are the Scythian managerial class who maintained the forged chronology and trade networks for the Bosphoran heirs.
+Their state conversion to Judaism was a geopolitical alignment with the Calami (Jewish) financial proxies to solidify control over Eurasian gold and slave routes.

 The Mitanni exercised hegemony over a pan-Eurasian empire.
 The Hittites, also known as the Neshians, were one enforcement arm for the Mitanni.